dhiltonp/sqlalchemy_auth/README.md

 --------------------------

-See sqlalchemy_auth_test.py for full examples.
+See auth_query_test.py for end-to-end examples.